aduffy70/gbs-tools/README.txt

 justthedata.py - Pulls out just the data line from a fastq file to make a
-                 smaller, more manageable file for scripts that don't need the header or quality lines
+                 smaller, more manageable file for scripts that don't need the header or quality lines doublecheckdups.py - Double check that a list of unique starting sequences is really unique.

-"Pipeline" used to clean up T. intricatum GBS dataset:
+"Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the steps in separate scripts for flexibility):

-1) Make a list of unique 12mer starting sequences found in the fastq file. findunique12mers.py
+1) Make a list of unique starting sequences (potential barcode-stickyends) found in the fastq file.
+(It says 12mers, but the length is configurable.) findunique12mers.py
-2) Double check that the list is really unique 12mers. doublecheckdups.py
-3) For each 12mer, determine which of our barcode-stickyends is the nearest match and the distance. sortbarcodes-wobble.py - for data with "wobble" bases in the cutsite (R, W, etc.) sortbarcodes-indels.py - if you don't have wobble bases and want to allow for indels when calculating distances
+2) For each unique starting sequence, determine which of our barcode-stickyends is the nearest match and the distance. sortbarcodes-wobble.py - for data with "wobble" bases in the cutsite (R, W, etc.) sortbarcodes-indels.py - if you don't have wobble bases and want to allow for indels when calculating distances
-4) Where the nearest match is unambiguous and the distance is <3, replace the starting 8-12mer of each read in the fastq data with the corrected barcode-stickyend.
-Sort reads with ambiguous matches or distance >=3 into files to be explored separately. correctbarcodes.py
+3) Where the nearest match is unambiguous and the distance is < a specified value, replace the starting characters of each read in the fastq data with the corrected barcode-stickyend.
+Sort reads with ambiguous matches or larger distances into files to be explored separately. correctbarcodes.py
-5) Trim the barcode-stickyends from the reads and store the sticky end, sample name, and barcode in the fastq description line.
+4) Trim the barcode-stickyends from the reads and store the sticky end, sample name, and barcode in the fastq description line.
 Trim the fastq quality line to match. trimbarcodes.py
-6) Trim any Illumina primer sequence from the 3' end of the reads and trim the quality line to match.
+5) Trim any Illumina primer sequence from the 3' end of the reads and trim the quality line to match.
      Used "cutadapt"